 2014 - WVSA enters into Municipal Collections Service Agreement with the Boroughs of Ashley, Larksville, and Luzerne.

-2017 - WVSA leads the Regional Stormwater Management Program, another exemplary approach to collaborative, cost-efficient measures aimed at pollution reduction.
+2017 - WVSA leads the Regional Stormwater Management Program, an exemplary approach to collaborative, cost-efficient measures aimed at pollution reduction.
 The program, for which WVSA serves as MS4 (Municipal Separate Storm Sewer System) administrator, is designed to meet federal mandates to reduce pollution in the Susquehanna River by 10% in five years (2023).

-2018 - WVSA moves its business office from Hanover Township to Kingston, Pa.
-The move was necessitated by the need to provide a more centralized location for customers and added space for expanded billing services (The WVSA manages wasterwater billing services for 36 towns, along with billing and collections for recycling, garbage and sewer maintenance for several Luzerne County communities.)
+2018 - WVSA moves its business office from Hanover Township to Kingston.
+The move was necessitated by the need to provide a more centralized location for customers and added space for expanded billing services (The WVSA manages wasterwater billing services for 36 towns, along with billing and collections for recycling, garbage and sewer maintenance for several Luzerne County communities).

 2018 - WVSA is recognized for its commitment to environmental initiatives, collaboration and community service with the 2018 Governor’s Award for Local Government Excellence and the 2018 Governor’s Award for Environmental Excellence.

 2019 - WVSA begins implementing several stormwater management initiatives and projects, including street sweeping and catch basin cleaning and repairs.
 In addition, the Stormwater Division participated in several community outreach events and sponsored a community cleanup project in Wilkes-Barre, Twp.

 2019 - WVSA marks 50 years of providing safe, reliable and cost-effective wastewater treatment services to its member municipalities.